-“The Staircase”, is based on Jean-Xavier de Lestrade’s. eight-part documentary series of the same name, which was shown on the Sundance Channel in 2005.
-Antonio Campos’ eight-part limited series for HBOMax, also focuses on the death of Kathleen Peterson and the trial of her husband Michael Peterson for first-degree murder in 2002.
+“The Staircase” is based on Jean-Xavier de Lestrade’s eight-part documentary series of the same name, which was shown on the Sundance Channel in 2005.
+Antonio Campos’ eight-part limited series for HBOMax also focuses on the death of Kathleen Peterson and the trial of her husband, Michael Peterson, for first-degree murder in 2002.

 During Michael’s trial, Oscar-winning documentary filmmaker de Lestrade was given unprecedented access to Michael, his family, and the courtroom.
-Campos, who directed Rebecca Hall to profound effect in the underrated and underseen “Christine” now adds his vision to this extraordinarily complex story.
+Campos, who directed Rebecca Hall to profound effect in the underrated and underseen “Christine,” now adds his vision to this extraordinarily complex story.

-Dane DeHaan (Clayton Ratliff, Michael’s older son from his first marriage.
+Dane DeHaan (Clayton Peterson, Michael’s older son from his first marriage.
 Clayton has had numerous run-ins with the law and spent time in prison.
 He is married with a baby on the way.
 He supports his father during the trial).

 Tim Guinee (Bill Peterson, Michael’s brother.
 He supports Michael during the trial).